 Used in other structures, Nanite could deliver data on structural stability, load-bearing, and even degradation, which could allow cities to monitor the ‘health’ of their buildings and infrastucutre.
 Knowing the dynamic forces that act on a structure could provide valuable insight to parties like building management or a superintendent about how people are using spaces.

 Another example is InteliSockets™, patented wireless mesh devices that fit over a standard electrical outlet.
 Connected through an encrypted network, InteliSockets™ provide secure, real-time monitoring and remote control of every electrical device plugged into a network.
-With this energy management solution from Ibis Networks, companies or organizations can achieve visibility and control over thousands of socket-level electrical devices.
+With this energy management solution from WattIQ (formerly known as Ibis Networks), companies or organizations can achieve visibility and control over thousands of socket-level electrical devices.
 By visualizing energy use in real time, one can harness usage data to manage energy consumption and drive efficiency & savings.

 In times of natural or manmade disasters, Oceanit’s ePop decentralized communication infrastructure enables the average citizen to make off-grid telephone calls, send text messages, and recharge mobile devices during outages to traditional communications infrastructure.
 This low-cost communications platform allowes users to keep information & communication flowing to improve public safety and security. ePoP provides an instant emergency communication and power network when cellular and Internet services are down.

 As the IoT market continues to expand and 5G connectivity comes closer to reality, Oceanit is actively engaged in creating collaborative partnerships across a range of industries.
 Corporations searching for a reliable partner with demonstrated success in solutions that are the lifeline of smart cities are finding that Oceanit’s solutions offer unique and nearly limitless opportunities.
 Please contact us for more information about corporate co-development initiatives.